gvwilson/thirdbit/src/fiction/in-heck/index.md

 Dangling beneath a copter bot that was clearly struggling with her weight didn't make the experience any better.
-She had only struggled for a moment when its mechanical claws took her by the shoulders.
+She struggled for a moment
+when its mechanical claws took her by the shoulders.
 After that,
-she was already too high to think that freeing herself would be a good idea.
-Instead,
-she grabbed onto the bot's wrists and shouted,
+she grabbed the bot's wrists and shouted,
 "Put me down!
 Put me down!"
-over and over.
+while clinging as tightly as she could.

-They zoomed over the highway a few moments later.
+They zoomed over the highway.
 To Maddy's surprise the bot headed for the Mire instead of Heck.
-Were they—no.
-No,
-they couldn't be going back to Patient's lair.
+Were they going back to Patient's lair?
-It was behind them.
+Dockety and the other bots had tried to salvage what they could, but its tentacled guardian had made visits too dangerous.

-A few minutes more and the bot began to descend.
+A few moments more and the bot began to descend.
-Maddy gulped as something long and supple splashed in the river as they passed over it.
+Maddy gulped as something long and supple splashed in the river below them.
 Down, down, down—there.
 A two-story cylinder of stained concrete stood a stone's throw from the riverbank.
 Trees grew thickly around it,
 their branches intertwined to hide the tower from ground-level passers-by.
-A fairy tale about an antelope princess who had hit her thumb with a hammer and fallen into a hundred-year sleep in a tower surrounded by thorns flashed through Maddy's mind, and then the copter bot slowed, hovered, and released her.
+A fairy tale about an antelope princess who had hit her thumb with a hammer and fallen into a hundred-year sleep in a tower surrounded by thorns flashed through Maddy's mind as the copter bot slowed, hovered, and dropped her.

 She landed clumsily amid the windblown sticks and leaves on the tower's roof.
 "Ow!"
-she exclaimed as twigs jabbed her through her skirt.
+she exclaimed as twigs jabbed her through her skirt, and then,
 "Hey!
 What am I supposed to do now?"
-Maddy shouted at the bot hovering above her.
 Instead of answering
-it spun around and zoomed away again.
+the copter bot spun around and zoomed away.

-"Oh, great."
+"Great."
 Maddy brushed dirt and leaves off her skirt and shaded her eyes with her hand.
 She could just make out a bump on one of the distant hills